 Don’t just plop yourself onto your bike; always be mindful of how and where you’re sitting.
 Plant yourself toward the front of the seat, relax your arms, hold your knees against the gas tank, and make sure you have a good grip on the handlebars.

 “Many new riders get into trouble because they try to multitask like they do in a car,” says Eastman.
-So stow the iPod, switch off your cell phone and keep your eyes squarely on the road.
+So stow the cell phone and keep your eyes squarely on the road.

 Practice, Practice, Practice